 Fillings, Crowns and Bridges

-If you're starting to generate a few cavities after a long hiatus, your dentist may suggest extra protection, and that includes the use of a fluoride rinse even after receiving your filling.
-Similarly, anyone with extensive dental work needs to know that crowns and bridges offer the perfect hiding spots for bacteria to begin the decay process.
-With the regular use of fluoride, the process can be stopped before decay even shows, and the tooth can repair itself.
-Rinses allow you to do this more frequently beyond twice-a-day brushing.
+If you have a history of cavities, your dentist may suggest extra protection by using a fluoride mouth rinse after each filling.
+Extensive dental work, such as crowns and bridges, provides perfect hiding spots for bacteria to begin the decay process.
+With the regular use of fluoride, the process may be arrested before decay begins to show and the tooth can repair itself.
+A fluoride rinse provides additional protection beyond twice-a-day brushing.